This thread for is those who might be interested in the topic.

 They seem rather cheap so I'm interested in seeing if they work well, or if some of the other brands cost more for a good reason.

-One difference is that each battery doesn't have a USB-C charge-port as many of the others do, as it uses the included charging station instead.
+One difference is that these batteries don't have a USB-C charge-port as many of the others do, as they use the included charging station instead, and thus don't need a multi-plug USB cable to charge more than one battery at a time.

 I suppose not having that socket in each battery would reduce the cost some, but not necessarily enough to account for the significant difference in price between brands.

-A primary reason for my buying them (besides curiosity) is that I have an electronic front-door lock that stops working at about a 1.2V/battery voltage, thus NiMH's only last a few months (they start at slightly over 1.3V when fully charged but then drop to 1.2V well before they are completely discharged).
+A primary reason for my buying them (besides curiosity) is that I have an electronic front-door lock using four AA batteries that stops working at about a 1.2V/battery voltage since it is designed for 1.5V alkalines, thus NiMH's only last a few months (they start at slightly over 1.3V when fully charged but then drop to 1.2V well before their typical discharged voltage of about 1V).

-Hopefully these Li-ion's, which maintain a constant 1.5V output until discharged, will last longer in that application.
+Hopefully these Li-ion's, which maintain a constant 1.5V output until discharged, will last longer in that application (at least comparable to the alkalines).

 So I'll report back here with my experience with them as I put them to use.